Aboubakr-m/Java-Snake-Game/README.md

 # Java-Snake-Game
-This is just simple project with java
+This is  simple project with java